storesafe/cordova-sqlite-storage/README.md

 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite)

+## Adapters wanted

+- IndexedDBShim adapter (possibly based on IndexedDBShim)

 <!-- END Adapters -->

 ## Source tree

-- `SQLitePlugin.coffee.md`: platform-independent (Literate CoffeeScript, can be compiled with a recent CoffeeScript compiler)
+- `SQLitePlugin.coffee.md`: platform-independent (Literate CoffeeScript, can be compiled with a recent CoffeeScript (1.x) compiler)
-- `www`: platform-independent Javascript as generated from `SQLitePlugin.coffee.md` (and committed!)
+- `www`: platform-independent Javascript as generated from `SQLitePlugin.coffee.md` using `coffeescript@1` (and committed!)
 - `src`: platform-specific source code
 - `spec`: test suite using Jasmine
 - `tests`: very simple Jasmine test suite that is run on Circle CI (Android platform) and Travis CI (iOS platform) (used as a placeholder)